March 20, 2022

 But if we had, then I never would have experienced the bird’s eye views of the lake and its surroundings.

-Eventually the AZT dropped down again and joined the paved highway for the long crossing over the blue bridge that I’d spied from above.
+Eventually the AZT dropped down again and joined the paved highway for the long crossing over the blue bridge I’d spied from above.
 I could still hear Mad Max and Volt’s voices behind me, but I was pulling further and further ahead.

-And then came the real challenge – the hike from the Vineyard Trailhead up to the radio towers where we planned to camp.
+And then came the real challenge – the hike from the Vineyard Trailhead to the radio towers where we planned to camp.
 This was where the AZT gained 1,200 feet in just 1.4 miles.
 It was steep.
 It was exhausting.
 And the beer buzz was long gone.

 When I finally made it up to the base of the tall metal radio towers, the wind was blasting at least 20 miles per hour.
-The sun was going down quick and it was chilly enough that I needed pull my gloves and down jacket out of my pack just to set up camp!
+The sun was going down quickly and it was chilly enough that I needed to pull my gloves and down jacket out of my pack just to set up camp!

 Mad Max and Volt had an even harder time getting their tents set up.
-Both of them were using ultralight trekking poles tents, and the wind was doing them no favors.
+Both of them were using ultralight trekking pole tents, and the wind was doing them no favors.
 Mad Max eventually built a small windbreak out of large rocks at one end of his tent in order to set it up, while Volt let forth a spew of expletives over the next 20 minutes as his tent repeatedly collapsed mid-pitch.

 The wind died down around 8:30 pm, but the temperature continued to drop as the moon rose above us.
 It would be a cold one tonight.
 Plus, I’d need to get up early tomorrow to make up some miles if I wanted to get to Payson in two days’s time.